Machikanewani/InterviewManager/README.md

  Besides, you can choose to delete a single part of interview or just give up edition with `Cancel` button.
 Every buttons except for `Edit` you click would make your changes disappear, so please click somthing with much attention.
 <img src="https://user-images.githubusercontent.com/85107247/218417563-83b6c80a-4019-4b13-9748-5c6f9df9a72a.jpg" width="800px">

+## New Added feature

+* If you enter a datetime of an interview or a dead line of a submission(e.g. entry sheet, coding test...), an reminding email will be send one day before that datetime to your gmail.
+Don't forget to check!